vanscheijen/comma_bash_profile/README.md

 * Internal functions are prefixed with two comma's, e.g. `,,require` and are not for command line usage
 * The filenames in function/ and profile.d/ are arbitrary, the .sh suffix is just so vim understands the syntax

-* Backticks work just fine and have a clean look.
-I only use $() when I need the nested functionality
 * I prefer bash internals over externals, but for compatibility I minimize bash 4+ features

 ## profile.d numbers